 If your self-discipline is strong enough for you to set an alarm for one hour’s time, and actually stop playing after that hour instead of ‘just doing one more thing’, then yes – play videogames to celebrate well-deserved breaks.

 If you don’t have that self-discipline, then seriously – leave those missions until the summer break.

-2. Knowing what the question means is as important as knowing how to answer.
+2. Knowing what the question means is just as important as knowing how to answer it.